 - Securely tie a strand of string onto each pine cone.

-> - Pour mixture on a sheet of wax or parchment paper.
+- Pour mixture onto a sheet of wax or parchment paper.
 Roll pine cones in the mix and use a spoon or spatula to fill between the cracks.

-> - Chill or freeze the pine cones until ready to use.
+- Chill or freeze until ready to use.

-> - Hang from tree branches in cold weather (fall and winter).
+- Hang from tree branches in cold weather (fall and winter).

 Quick Tip: You can forgo the string and just pile the cones in a chicken wire basket or a wire frame moss basket.
 I think it looks so much nicer and it gives the little fellas an interesting pile to work through.

 Porch Swing: This unique take brings in cardinals, titmice, woodpeckers, and more.
 Cut list and directions are available via pdf download.

 Handsome: This project is built in two phases: Start by cutting all the parts to length and prepping for assembly – this part of the project is best done by an adult familiar with woodworking tools.
 Then you’ll need your favorite assistant to help assemble the rest.